 Conclusion

 For the reasons stated above, we urge members of the GAC to reject the USG Proposal.
 We support the ICANN Board’s resolution to meet with the GAC in Brussels, and to take into account all community input, as it completes its deliberations regarding the launch and implementation of new gTLDs.
-We also support the involvement of governments in ICANN decision- and policy-making through the GAC framework.
 What we do not support is any attempt – whether by a government, a group of governments, or non-governmental actors – to engage in a run-around of a thoughtful and good-faith community process of engagement, discussion, negotiation and compromise that took place over a long period of time and that has resulted in consensus positions on once-contentious issues.

 In light of the upcoming ICANN meeting in San Francisco, we invite the GAC, individual governments and everyone in the ICANN community to work with us to resolve any remaining implementation issues with new gTLDs, and to engage in timely, collaborative reviews of policy and practices going forward.